Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation

 \subsection{NPE-MMD}

 The maximum mean discrepancy \citep[MMD;][]{gretton2012} is a popular probability integral metric in SBI, since it can be efficiently estimated from a finite number of samples \citep{bischoff2024practical, schmitt2023detecting}.
 For the same reason, it has been employed by various UDA works \citep{pan2010domain, tzeng2014deep, long2015learning} to measure the divergence between (transformed) samples from different domains.
-We categorize the combination of NPE and UDA based on MMD, such as the variants of \citet{huang2024learning} and \citet{swierc2024domain_npe}, as NPE-MMD.
+We categorize the combination of NPE and UDA based on MMD, such as the variants of \citet{huang2023learning} and \citet{swierc2024domain_npe}, as NPE-MMD.
 Choosing the MMD as $\mathcal{L}_{\text{UDA}}$, Eq.~\ref{eq:npe_uda_loss} becomes

 The most important hyperparameter of NPE-MMD is the choice of kernel in the sample-based MMD estimator.
-In our experiments, we obtained good results with a sum of inverse multiquadric kernels \citep{ardizzone2018analyzing}, but other choices have been explored in the context of robust ABI as well, such as (sums of) Gaussian kernels \citep{schmitt2023detecting, huang2024learning}.
+In our experiments, using a sum of inverse multiquadric kernels \citep{ardizzone2018analyzing} led to the most stable training dynamics, but other choices have been explored in the context of robust ABI as well, such as (sums of) Gaussian kernels \citep{schmitt2023detecting, huang2023learning}.